Plain English Summary

 What does the study involve?

-There are two groups in the study; half of those who agree to take part will receive the SPACE manual and the other half will receive usual care.
+There are two groups in the study; half of those who agree to take part receive the SPACE manual and the other half receive usual care.
 This is done randomly, i.e. like tossing a coin.
-For those allocated to receive SPACE, participants will be introduced to the manual while they are still in hospital, and sections that would be most useful to them will be highlighted.
-When they are discharged home from hospital, they will receive a phone call within 72 hours and at 2, 4, 6, 8, and 10 weeks to monitor their progress and provide further support and advice.
-For those allocated to receive usual care, participants will receive usual care upon discharge from hospital.
-All participants will be required to perform an assessment at the start of the study which includes walking tests and completing some questionnaires to find out how their COPD affects them in their daily life.
-All participants will be reassessed 3 months later, using the same assessment.
+For those allocated to receive SPACE, participants are introduced to the manual while they are still in hospital, and sections that would be most useful to them are highlighted.
+When they are discharged home from hospital, they receive a phone call within 72 hours and at 2, 4, 6, 8, and 10 weeks to monitor their progress and provide further support and advice.
+For those allocated to receive usual care, participants receive usual care upon discharge from hospital.
+All participants are required to perform an assessment at the start of the study which includes walking tests and completing some questionnaires to find out how their COPD affects them in their daily life.
+All participants are reassessed 3 months later, using the same assessment.

 What are the possible benefits and risks of participating?

-The information we get from this study may help us to treat future patients with COPD.
-If participants were allocated to the SPACE manual group they would receive a comprehensive information manual about their lung disease and how they might manage it, which they will be able to keep.
-In both groups of patients we will perform repeated questionnaires, lung function measures and walking tests that will allow us to monitor participants recovery.
+The information from this study may help to treat future patients with COPD.
+If participants are allocated to the SPACE manual group they receive a comprehensive information manual about their lung disease and how they might manage it, which they can keep.
+In both groups of patients repeated questionnaires, lung function measures and walking tests are performed to monitor participants' recovery.
 The disadvantages and risks are the same for both groups of patients in the study and are the same as for patients who are not taking part in the study.
 No disadvantages or risks have been identified.